Apollon77/ioBroker.googleauth/README.md

 [![NPM](https://nodei.co/npm/iobroker.googleauth.png?downloads=true)](https://nodei.co/npm/iobroker.googleauth/)

 This adapter is an extension on the [web adapter](https://github.com/ioBroker/ioBroker.web).
-It enables a "Sign in with Google" Button on the login page of the ioBroker web server.
-Which enables you to login with your Google account.
+It enables you to login with your Google account.
+To extend the login page with an appropriate "Sign in with Google" Button, use the web extension adapter [weblogin](https://github.com/Vertumnus/ioBroker.weblogin).

 Of course the extension is only useful, if you have activated the authentication at your ioBroker web server.